How To Successfully Rank

 You much rather have fewer searches and a higher ranking, than to have a terrible ranking for a high search term.

-Don’t forget your Google Keyword Planner.
+I highly recommend using Semrush as your keyword research tool.
 You should be using this tool often to see the competition for these keywords.

 The best part about using long-tail keywords is that there is no limit as to the terms you can use.
 Believe it or not, about 75% of all traffic is as a result of long-tail keywords.